Jake Fraley’s first major-league homer (with an assist to the eye drops) helps Mariners win nicely vs. Angels

 Once Fraley gave the Mariners a lead, Sheffield was given a reprieve and a reset to the start.
 He didn’t waste it.

 He posted a scoreless inning in the fourth that included striking Shohei Ohtani for the third time in the game, with a pair of runners on base.
 Sheffield worked a 1-2-3 fifth inning and retired the first two batters of the sixth.

+“It makes you more aggressive,” Sheffield said.
+“I just wanted to go out there and keep them at where they were.”

-But after walking Max Stassi, manager Scott Servais went to the bullpen, much to Sheffield’s displeasure.
+But after walking Max Stassi, Servais went to the bullpen, much to Sheffield’s displeasure.

 J.T.
 Chargois retired David Fletcher to end the sixth and keep Sheffield in line for the win.